-The following article is the first in a series of posts, entitled, “Counterfeiting: The Impact on the Fashion Industry,” which endeavors to examine the state of counterfeiting in 2018 in the United States and beyond in connection primarily with luxury and high fashion products.
-This introductory post sets out some of the more widely misunderstood and misused vocabulary associated with the practice of counterfeiting and sets the stage for a broader look at how the fake fashion trade has evolved over time and how it effects fashion in 2018.
+This article is the first in a series, entitled, “Counterfeiting: The Big of Fakes,” which endeavors to examine the state of counterfeiting in 2018 in the United States and beyond in connection with everything from luxury and high fashion products to the black market for automobiles and cigarettes.
+This introductory post sets out some of the more widely misused vocabulary associated with the practice of counterfeiting as a prerequisite to what will be a broader look at how the fake trade has evolved over time and how it currently effects industries and individuals.

-In order to get a handle on the footprint of the counterfeit trade, it is essential that we distinguish the term from those with which it is commonly used interchangeably, including but not limited to “knock off,” “infringement,” and “copy.”
-The distinction here is critical, because, as unlike these terms, counterfeits represent a particularly egregious form of copying and as a result, are held to a specific standard legally.
+In order to get a handle on the footprint of the counterfeit trade, it is essential to distinguish the term from those with which it is commonly – and erroneously – used interchangeably, including but not limited to “knock off” and “infringement.”
+This distinction is critical, because unlike these terms, counterfeits represent a particularly egregious form of copying and as a result, are held to a specific, heightened legal standard.

-So, what is a counterfeit, exactly?
-Well, there are a few key elements (all of which must be met for something to be deemed a counterfeit) at play.
+What is a counterfeit, exactly?
+There are a few key elements at play, all of which must be met for something to be deemed a counterfeit) at play.
 (These elements are set forth in 18 U.S.C. § 2320(d)).

-Second, the counterfeiter is knowingly and deliberately using the other party’s trademark without the authorization to do so, and this use is almost always paired with the company's intent to deceive the consumer by presenting itself as the trademark holder by way of the fake logo, fake tag, etc.
+Second, a counterfeiter must be knowingly and deliberately using another party’s trademark without the authorization to do so.
+This use is almost always paired with the counterfeiter’s intent to deceive the consumer by presenting itself as the trademark holder by way of the fake logo, fake tag, etc.

-Third, the trademark that is being counterfeited must be federally registered with the U.S. Patent and Trademark Office, and must be currently being used by trademark holder.
+Third, in accordance with U.S. law, the trademark that is being counterfeited must be federally registered with the U.S. Patent and Trademark Office, and must be in use (in commerce) by the trademark holder.

-Fourth, the goods that the counterfeiter is making/selling must be the type that are covered by trademark holder’s trademark registrations; trademarks are registered by “class of goods,” remember.
+Fourth, the goods that the counterfeiter is making/selling must be of the type that are covered by the trademark holder’s registrations; trademarks are registered by “class of goods or services,” remember.
 Clothing and footwear, for instance, is included in Class 25.